szabado/homebrew-tools/README.md

 # homebrew-tools

-Homebrew tap for tools I've created
+Homebrew tap for @szabado's tools.

 ## add this tap